MicrosoftDocs/entra-docs/docs/architecture/secure-generative-ai.md

 Permission creep creates a risk of unauthorized access and restricted company data manipulation.
 Secure AI applications with the same governance rules that you apply to all corporate resources.
 To achieve this goal, define and roll out granular access policies for all users and company resources (including Gen AI apps) with ID Governance and Microsoft Entra Conditional Access.

 Ensure that only the right people have the right access level for the right resources.
-Automate access lifecycles at scale through controls with entitlement management, lifecycle workflows, access requests, reviews, and expirations.
+Automate access lifecycles at scale through controls with Entitlement Management, Lifecycle Workflows, access requests, reviews, and expirations.

-Govern your [Joiner, Mover, and Leaver (JML)](../id-governance/understanding-lifecycle-workflows.md) process with user lifecycle workflows and control access in ID Governance.
+Govern your [Joiner, Mover, and Leaver (JML)](../id-governance/understanding-lifecycle-workflows.md) user processes with Lifecycle Workflows and control access in ID Governance.

 ### Configure policies and controls to govern user access

-Use [entitlement management](../id-governance/entitlement-management-overview.md) in ID Governance to control who can access applications, groups, Teams, and SharePoint sites with multi-stage approval policies.
+Use [Entitlement Management](../id-governance/entitlement-management-overview.md) in ID Governance to control who can access applications, groups, Teams, and SharePoint sites with multi-stage approval policies.

-[Configure automatic assignment](../id-governance/entitlement-management-access-package-auto-assignment-policy.md) policies in entitlement management to automatically give users access to resources based on user properties such as department or cost center.
+[Configure automatic assignment](../id-governance/entitlement-management-access-package-auto-assignment-policy.md) policies in Entitlement Management to automatically give users access to resources based on user properties such as department or cost center.
 Remove user access when those properties change.

 To right size access, we recommend that you apply an [expiration date](../id-governance/entitlement-management-access-package-lifecycle-policy.md) and/or periodic [access review](../id-governance/entitlement-management-access-reviews-create.md) to entitlement management policies.
 These requirements ensure users don't indefinitely retain access through time-limited assignments and recurring application access reviews.